noaione/librarian/README.md

 # 📚 K-Librarian

-A simple invite system web server for Komga.<br />
+A simple web server to create an invite system for Komga.<br />

-Made on top of [Axum](https://github.com/tokio-rs/axum)
+Made on top of [Axum](https://github.com/tokio-rs/axum) for high performance and memory efficient web server.

-A basic and minimal clone of [Wizarr](https://github.com/wizarrrr/wizarr)

 ## Requirements
 1. Node.js 18.x or higher